anandkumar7722/EcoSnap-v4/README.md

         -   `/src/components/image-upload.tsx`: Component for image capture/selection.
     -   `/src/hooks/`: Custom React hooks (e.g., `useToast.ts`, `useMobile.ts`).
     -   `/src/lib/`: Utility functions, type definitions, and Firebase integration.
-        -   `firebase.ts`: Firebase app initialization (uses environment variables).
+        -   `firebase.ts`: Firebase app initialization (uses environment variables for Auth, Firestore, Realtime Database, Analytics).
-        -   `firebaseFunctions.ts`: Example backend logic for potential Firebase Cloud Functions (e.g., `rtdbUpdateBinNotifyOnFillLevelChange`).
+        -   `firebaseFunctions.ts`: Example backend logic for potential Firebase Cloud Functions (e.g., `rtdbUpdateBinNotifyOnFillLevelChange` for IoT Smart Bin).
         -   `storage.ts`: Local storage helper functions.
         -   `types.ts`: TypeScript type definitions for data structures.
         -   `utils.ts`: General utility functions (like `cn` for class names).
 -   `Dockerfile`: For building the production Docker image.
 -   `Dockerfile.dev`: For building the development Docker image.
 -   `docker-compose.yml`: Configures the Docker development environment using `Dockerfile.dev`.
--   `next.config.ts`: Next.js configuration.
+-   `next.config.ts`: Next.js configuration (includes `placehold.co` and `picsum.photos` for remote image patterns).
 -   `tailwind.config.ts`: Tailwind CSS configuration.

 ## Key API Keys and Setup Details

 -   **Firebase**:
     *   Client-side configuration (e.g., `NEXT_PUBLIC_FIREBASE_PROJECT_ID`) is needed in your `.env` or `.env.local` for the Firebase JS SDK to initialize in the browser (see `src/lib/firebase.ts`).
-    *   For actual backend database persistence, authentication, and Cloud Functions, you would need to set up these services in your Firebase project console.
+    *   For actual backend database persistence (Firestore, Realtime Database), authentication, and Cloud Functions, you need to set up these services in your Firebase project console and ensure your security rules are configured appropriately.
 -   **Gemini API Key (`GEMINI_API_KEY`)**:
     *   **Required** for the Genkit AI features (waste classification, AI assistant).
     *   Obtain this from [Google AI Studio](https://makersuite.google.com/app/apikey).
     *   Store it in your `.env` or `.env.local` file.
 Genkit uses this server-side, so it does *not* need the `NEXT_PUBLIC_` prefix.
 -   **Google Maps API Key (`NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`)**:
-    *   Currently, the app uses the Google Maps Embed API, which may work for basic searches without a key.
+    *   The app uses the Google Maps Embed API, which may work for basic searches without a key.
-    *   If you want more advanced map features (like full JavaScript API control, directions, Places API) or encounter usage limits, you'll need to enable the relevant APIs in Google Cloud Console and get an API key.
-Store it with the `NEXT_PUBLIC_` prefix.
+    *   For advanced map features or higher usage limits, a key is recommended.
+Store it with the `NEXT_PUBLIC_` prefix if used.

 ## Deployment